whartzler/Class_Project/README.md

 - [ ] Technologies, languages, tools, and algorithms that the team used throughout the project

 ### Next Steps
-- ML Team
 - Christy to add the Screenshots for (Confusion Matrix and Accuracy Score)

-- Project Template Cleanup WH
+- Project Template Cleanup - WH
 - Screenshots of Tableau to Answer Questions & Dashboard - WH
 - Readme Team
 - Database DA